 Inspiration:

-Then, as I crested the Highland Ridge at 11,775ft in Great Basin National Park I could see my starting point, the cinch point of my loop, that I started 43 days prior.
+Then, as I crested the Highland Ridge at 11,775ft in Great Basin National Park, I could see my starting point, the cinch point of my loop, that I started 43 days prior.
 Lake Valley Summit shimmered in the miraged distance at 5,800ft.
 I vividly recalled my lead up to that first day: the campfire, the Talking Heads song, my partner Ruta, her smile, her eyes.
 I envisioned that first day in the Fortification Range: the horse trails, the flowing springs, the intimidating and impenetrable rock walls along the crest, the pinyon and juniper.
-As I neared the end, I felt the end.
+As I neared the beginning, I felt the end.
 Like I was actually completing something, like I had come home, that I had re-lived such a familiar experience that I stumbled into a realm of what was real and what was memory.
 I felt alive within the landscape, simply exhilarated, exactly surreal.
 One who experiences completing the loop of the Great Basin Trail indulges in such a unique experience where one has attained complete immersion within the Great Basin of Nevada.

 The Foundation of a Trail: